 Give me an example of a time when you had to think on your feet in order to delicately extricate yourself from a difficult or awkward situation.

 Tell me about a time you failed.
-How did you deal with this situation?
+How did you deal with the situation?

 In other words, get ready to talk about a time you juggled multiple responsibilities, organized it all (perfectly), and completed everything before the deadline.